KxSystems/docs/docs/ref/doth.md

 - ``q).h.ht`mydoc``
 - browse mydoc.htm (`a/_mydoc.htm` is navigation frame, `a/mydoc.htm` is content frame)

-Marqdown is named for its rough similarity to [Markdown](https://daringfireball.net/projects/markdown/).
 Basic Marqdown formatting rules:

 - Paragraph text starts at the beginning of the line.
 - Lines beginning with `"."` are treated as section headings.
 - Lines beginning with `"\t"` get wrapped in `<code>`
 - Line data beginning with `" "` get wrapped in `<xmp>`
 - If second line of data starts with `"-"`, draw a horizontal rule to format the header
--   Aligns two-column data if second column starts with `"\t "`
+- Aligns two-column data if 2nd column starts with `"\t "`

 ## `.h.hta` (start tag)